COVID-19 coronavirus - Advice for incorporated associations and clubs

 If the association finds that it is necessary to delay or postpone its AGM more than six months after the end of its financial year, the Commissioner can grant an extension.
 The association must apply for an extension of the timeframe using Form 3- Application requesting further time to hold the AGM.

 Applications can be lodged using our AssociationsOnline service.
-The fee to apply for an extension of time to hold the AGM has been waived.

 Share this page: